 I love to be around women during pregnancy and in labor and especially in that joyful and sacred moment when she lays her eyes on her baby and brings him/her to her chest for the very first time.

 Read more about my birth philosophy and experience with birth at Sister Birth.

 Will I meet you before you come to my birth?

 I sure hope so!
 This is always my preference and goal.
 I want to sit down over a hot beverage with you and your partner and get comfortable with one another.
 Or perhaps we can do a pregnancy photo session first, too, which is also a great space to get comfortable not only with each other but also with my camera aimed at you.
 That said, there have been occasions when for various reasons a face-to-face meet-up didn't happen ahead of time and in those cases, that has also worked out just fine.

 How to do you schedule births to ensure you make it?

-Currently, I attend only 1 birth per month as a photographer, because as a student midwife I am also on call for other births in that capacity.
+Currently, I attend only 1-3 births per month as a photographer and/or with Sister Birth (my birth attendant service).
 For each birth I schedule, I am on call around the clock for 28 days (2 weeks before EDD through weeks after).
 During the on-call period, I make no commitments that I cannot cancel, I stay within the near vicinity, I keep my cell phone on me all the time with your number programmed on emergency override so that your call will come through even if my phone is in "do not disturb mode."
 And I have my camera bag packed and ready to go at all times, so that I can drop everything else to make a quick departure when I get your call.

 At what point would you want me to call you to come to my home or the hospital?